Certificate | SC Program: CT.3442

 Units 1

-This course will use the hydrologic watershed unit as the focus which will provide a hands-on approach to ecosystem management, erosion control, sediment control, and stream restoration.
-The course will emphasize how restoring resource values require an interdisciplinary scientific approach and community-wide participation to protect, enhance and restore.
+This course will use the hydrologic watershed unit as the focus, which will provide a hands-on approach to ecosystem management, erosion control, sediment control, and stream restoration.
+Students will determine best management practices for erosion and sediment control.
+Laws and requirements for the management of stormwater pollution will be discussed.
 The lecture portion of this course may be offered in a distance education format.

 Apply Now